juacas/zte_tracker/README.md

 ## Example usage

-Place this fragment in configuration.yaml (adapting host, username and password) to your setup).
+To use this integration, place the following snippet in configuration.yaml.
+Be sure to change host, username and zte_password accordingly.

 ```
 # Setup the platform zte_tracker